-As a private family law mediation provider, we can tailor both mediation processes to our clients' specific needs.
+As a private provider, we can tailor all processes to our clients' specific needs.

 Since 1 July 2007, FDR, a form of conflict resolution, has been compulsory for anyone intending to make an application to court in relation to children (some exceptions apply).
 This is to encourage parents to try to agree on arrangements without having to go to court.

 To make an application to court, the parent must provide the court with a “section 60I certificate” which states that they have attempted to resolve their dispute in FDR.
 To issue such a certificate, the FDR practitioner must be accredited by the Commonwealth Attorney-General's Department.
 If the other parent refuses or fails to attend, or attends but fails to make a genuine effort to resolve the issues in dispute, there can be legal repercussions including being ordered by the court to attend FDR or being ordered to pay the other parent’s legal costs.